MarkSnyderJNPR/AWS_Control_Tower_vSRX/KNOWN.md

 There is only one central security VPC for the moment.
 Future plan may include Tags that can be reviewed to allow more than one Central VPC.

 ## 5. Moving of accounts
-For the moment any account move with trigger EnventBridge and WILL delete the default VPC for that account!!!!!
+For the moment any account move with trigger EventBridge and WILL delete the default VPC for that account!!!!!

 ## 6. Re-register
 For the moment the reregistration for any OU will trigger the EventBridge and will create a stack set and address group.
 Testing need to happen to determine what happens to an exist OU, if re-registered.
 A check tag if exist needs to be written.